Loopring/hello_loopring/README.md

 ## A Full Function Client

 There is a full fucntion client sample in v3explorer, user can test all L2 requests by that.
-Refer to [V3explorer README](https://github.com/Loopring/hello_loopring/tree/loopring-v3/v3explorer) for more details.
+Refer to [V3explorer](https://github.com/Loopring/hello_loopring/tree/loopring-v3/v3explorer) directory for more details.

 ## Contacts